-Replacing the former 007 Bond Exhibit at the London’s Museum of Film, the Photographic Exhibit offers a bite-sized version of the Warner Bros.
-Studio Tour London, with a selection of props, costumes, books, and original behind the scenes photography to delight Harry Potter and film fans alike.
-The exhibit also features London’s first and only official Butterbeer Pub.
+Replacing the Bond in Motion exhibition at the London Film Museum, the photographic exhibition offers a bite-size version of Warner Bros.
+Studio Tour London, with a selection of props, costumes, books, and original behind-the-scenes photography to delight Harry Potter and film fans alike.
+The exhibition also features London’s first and only official butterbeer pub.

-The exhibit itself is split into several different sections, including original translated books from around the globe that detail the phenomenal impact that the Harry Potter stories had, the design of the Knight Bus and Leaky Cauldron, the inspiration and history behind the making of the Hogwarts Castle, and various costumes, including, Voldemort’s heavy, silk robed garment.
+The exhibition itself is split into several different sections, including original translated books from around the globe that detail the phenomenal impact that the Harry Potter stories had, the design of the Knight Bus and Leaky Cauldron, the inspiration and history behind the making of Hogwarts Castle, and various costumes, including Voldemort’s heavy silk robes.
 These snippets of cinematic history allow visitors to discover the sheer amount of hard work and dedication that went into making the movies.
 There are also plenty of guides available to provide fun Potter facts and green screen photographic opportunities such as catching a Snitch and entering the Ministry of Magic.
 There is also the chance to have your own Ministry of Magic ID card created.

-Whilst the Studio Tour provides a high level of interaction between the multitude of sets and mock-ups, the Photographic Exhibition opens a world of behind-the-scenes images that will leave fans reminiscing about their favorite scenes and how they came to be, including a series of laid-back images featuring Ralph Fiennes dressed in a casual tracksuit and trainers, whilst sporting very little visual effect makeup.
+While the Studio Tour provides a high level of interaction between the multitude of sets and mock-ups, the photographic exhibition opens a world of behind-the-scenes images that will leave fans reminiscing about their favorite scenes and how they came to be, including a series of laid-back images featuring Ralph Fiennes dressed in a casual tracksuit and trainers while sporting very little visual effects makeup.
 We are so often confronted by the infamous image of Voldemort’s sinister appearance that we can often forget the man behind the mask.
 Photographs like this add a different touch of magic, making you appreciate the high level of acting that went into playing these characters.

-There is also a more intimate and personal feel to the exhibit, as props – which are also on display at the Studio Tour – can now be examined in a closer and more personal way, including the Gilderoy Lockhart books and potion props.
+There is also a more intimate and personal feel to the exhibition.
+Props – which are also on display at the Studio Tour – can now be examined in a closer and more personal way, including the Gilderoy Lockhart books and potion props.

-But as you reach the end of the exhibit, you come to the main attraction that most fans will be highly anticipated and delighted to see – the Butterbeer Pub.
+But as you reach the end of the exhibition, you come to the main attraction, which most fans will be highly anticipated and delighted to see: the butterbeer pub.

-Whilst small, it is the jewel in the exhibit’s crown and certainly adds another layer to your day.
-It also can’t be denied how much it resembles the Hobbit houses from the Lord of the Rings, with the richly green circular wooden booths – that were proving a popular seating area for visitors – resembling that of Bilbo’s front door.
+Although small, it is the jewel of the exhibition’s crown and certainly adds another layer to your day.
+It also can’t be denied how much it resembles the hobbit holes from The Lord of the Rings, with the richly green circular wooden booths – which proved a popular seating area for visitors – resembling Bilbo’s front door.

 The gift shop at the end offers a humble selection of Potter merchandise before transporting you back into the Muggle world of Covent Garden.